 Here is her stainless steel fire pit pan as we manufactured it for propane with electronic ignition.

 Below is a 36" aluminum pan burner for propane with a 3" outside lip.
 These can be made to fit any fire pit, fire table of fire fit for natural gas or propane.
 We can build anything!
-This pan has a thermo-coupler for safety and air mixer built in to eliminate soot.
+This pan has a thermocouple for safety and air mixer built in to eliminate soot.

 below is a template for the stainless steel pan